x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 - In the EAC, go to **Mail flow** \> **Connectors**, select the connector, click **Edit**![Edit icon](../../media/ITPro_EAC_EditIcon.gif), and verify the settings.

-- In the Exchange Management Shell, replace  _\<Connector Name\>_ with the name of the connector, and run this command to verify the property values:
+- In Exchange Online PowerShell, replace  _\<Connector Name\>_ with the name of the connector, and run this command to verify the property values:

   ```
   Get-OutboundConnector -Identity "<Connector Name>" | Format-List Name,ConnectorType,IsTransportRuleScoped,UseMxRecord,SmartHosts,TlsSettings,TlsDomain,CloudServicesMailEnabled